 Bangkok to Hat Yai by Minivan

-Traveling by minibus is the quicker alternative to the bus travel, however it’s not a very comfortable ride unless you got a nice seat in front or right behind the driver that has more legroom.
-Also, you can only bring a medium sized bag so if you are traveling with a 20 kg heavy suitcase this would not work or you will have to book a second seat, however then I would rather recommend you take a flight.
+Traveling by minivan is the quicker alternative to the bus travel, however it’s not a very comfortable ride unless you got a nice seat in front or right behind the driver that has more legroom.
+Also, you can only bring a medium sized bag, so if you are traveling with a 20kg heavy suitcase this would not work or you will have to book a second seat, however then I would rather recommend you to take a flight.